-As we explain in Box 1, the labour-intensiveness of healthcare (and education) services provides some justification for linking service intensity to economy-wide productivity.
+- 3 The parallel with explicit liabilities is straightforward: if Newfoundland and Labrador decided to cover the higher program costs by borrowing rather than raising its aggregate tax rate, the implicit liability would, over time, become higher public debt. - 4 As we explain in Box 1, the labour-intensiveness of healthcare (and education) services provides some justification for linking service intensity to economy-wide productivity.
 The assumption that both grow together is clearly critical to our results.
-Should the province manage to constrain growth in service intensity to 0.5 percentage points less than growth in productivity - 0.7 percent annually, rather than the 1.2 percent we assume in our projections - demographically sensitive spending would be 16.5 percent of GDP in 2062 and the unfunded liability would be \$392 billion.
-Historically, service intensity has tended to outpace productivity: if it grew 0.5 percentage points faster - 1.7 percent annually - demographically sensitive spending would be 26.9 percent of GDP in 2062 and the unfunded liability would be \$1 trillion.

-This exceeds the \$442 billion calculated in Robson (2010) mainly because of the lower discount rate used in this study, and also because of recent increases in fertility.
+Should Newfoundland and Labrador manage to constrain growth in service intensity to 0.5 percentage points less than growth in productivity 0.7 percent annually, rather than the 1.2 percent we assume in our projections demographically sensitive spending would be 18.9 percent of GDP in 2062 and the unfunded liability today would be \$54 billion.
+Historically, service intensity has tended to outpace productivity: if it grew 0.5 percentage points faster 1.7 percent annually demographically sensitive spending would be 30.9 percent of GDP in 2062 and the unfunded liability would be \$109 billion. - This exceeds the \$61 billion calculated in Robson (2010) mainly because of the lower discount rate used in this study.
 We use the long-term Ontario bond for these calculations because a deep, liquid market makes yields readily available, and for the sake of using the same discount rate for all Canada's governments.